 MetricFormulaWhat It MeasuresHow to Read It

-CVEV − ACCost Variance — over or under budget in $ termsPositive = under budget · Negative = over budget
+CVEV − ACCost Variance: over or under budget in dollar termsPositive means under budget.
+Negative means over budget.

-SVEV − PVSchedule Variance — ahead or behind in $ termsPositive = ahead · Negative = behind schedule
+SVEV − PVSchedule Variance: ahead or behind in dollar termsPositive means ahead.
+Negative means behind schedule.

 EACBAC ÷ CPIForecast of final total project costUses current CPI as predictor of future performance